 This "table" information, added to the Target command line, will then be noted in the title bar of the Link window.
-The Link may now be launched from the shortcut and configured specific to this table.
+The Link may now be launched from the shortcut and configured specifically for this "table".
 When the Link is closed, a "Table1.ini" with the specific Link setup file will be saved in the folder.